 Radiator (panel) radiating

-The radiant panel radiator combines the advantages of the inertia and natural convection models, respectively.
+The radiant panel radiator combines the advantages of inertia and natural convection models respectively.
 As its name suggests, it has a panel whose role is to to diffuse the heat by electromagnetic radiation

-This element can be made of carbon or metal alloy.
-It is heated thanks to electric resistances, and restores the heat produced inside your home, by diffusing infrared rays over great distances.
+This element can be designed in carbon or metal alloy.
+It is heated by electric resistances, and restores the heat produced inside your home, by diffusing infrared rays over great distances.

-The radiant panel radiator is more energy efficient than a conventional convector.
-In addition, it takes less time to heat a room than an inertia model.
-However, it does not offer the same level of comfort as so-called "soft heat" devices and can result in dispersions of allergens and microparticles due to its radiation system.
+The radiant panel heater uses less energy than a conventional convector.
+In addition, it takes less time to heat a room than an inertial model.
+However, it does not offer the same level of comfort as the so-called “gentle heat” devices and can cause dispersions of allergens and microparticles due to its radiation system.

-For information, this heater is both compact and design.
-Many brands are putting their creativity to work to make their products real decorative pieces.
+For your information, this heater is both compact and stylish.
+Many brands use their creativity to turn their products into real pieces of decoration.
 There are even radiant mirrors, especially for bathrooms!

 Dual core heating radiators

 Dual-core radiators are both economical and efficient.
-Like the inertia models, they are equipped with a cast iron or ceramic heater that can effectively store heat and heat. reduce energy consumption.
+Like inertia models, they are equipped with a cast iron or ceramic heating body that can efficiently store heat and reduce energy consumption.

-But in addition to the heating core of refractory material, this type of heating system is equipped with a radiating panel.
-It is responsible for rapidly generating heat through the diffusion of infrared rays over long distances.
+But in addition to the heating core made of refractory material, this type of heating system has a radiant panel.
+This is responsible for rapidly generating heat by diffusing infrared rays over great distances.

-The two bodies of this radiator work alternately, in order to reduce the heating time, to limit energy consumption and to guarantee optimal comfort.
-At first, the radiant panel warms the air and diffuses it in your room, your bathroom or your living room.
-As soon as the body of refractory material reaches a certain temperature, it takes over and the device adjusts its consumption so that you can achieve significant energy savings.
+The two bodies of this radiator work alternately, in order to reduce the heating time, to limit energy consumption and guarantee optimal comfort.
+First, the radiant panel heats the air and diffuses it in your bedroom, bathroom or living room.
+As soon as the refractory body reaches a certain temperature, it takes over and the device adjusts its consumption so that you can achieve significant energy savings.

-Thanks to the combination of these two technologies, the dual-core radiator is more economical than modern convectors, and guarantees a level of comfort similar to that of inertia devices.
-However, it is not free of weaknesses: on the one hand, it is more expensive than natural convection heaters and, on the other hand, it often requires you to proceed to a number of settings to effectively adjust the ambient air temperature of your home.
+Thanks to the combination of these two technologies, the dual-core radiator is more economical than modern convectors, and guarantees a level of comfort similar to that of inertial devices.
+However, it is not without its weaknesses: on the one hand, it is more expensive than natural convection heaters and, on the other hand, it often requires you to proceed with a number of settings to effectively adjust the ambient air temperature in your home.

-Note that the first dual-core heating systems appeared in the 90 years.
-They were known as "2 1 Radiant", and combined radiation and convection panels, like the current panel radiators.
+Note that the first dual-core heating systems appeared in the 90s.
+They were known under the name “2-in-1 radiant”, and combined radiation and convection panels, like current panel radiators.

 Electric heating walls and floors

-The configurations of walls and heated floors are very different from those of conventional radiators because they are integrated in walls and floors.
-However, they have some characteristics of radiant radiators but their power density is much lower, which increases thermal comfort and energy savings.
-This is the mode of heating The most comfortable and economical electric, but it requires quite heavy installation work.
+The configurations of the heated walls and floors are very different from those of conventional radiators since they are integrated into the walls and floors.
+However, they take up certain characteristics of radiating radiators but their pfd is much lower, which increases thermal comfort and energy savings.
+It is the mode of heating most comfortable and economical electric but it requires quite heavy installation work.

-Indeed, they are placed under the floor or under the coating or wall covering which requires to redo one or the other entirely.
+Indeed, they are placed under the floor or under the plaster or wall covering which requires to redo one or the other entirely.
 This mode is therefore reserved for renovations or new constructions.
-They are therefore much more expensive to install than convectors, radiator, radiator and double-core heaters.
+They are therefore much more expensive to install than convectors, inertia radiators, radiant panel and double core.